Listen to & Record All the English Sounds - Vowels & consonants

 English is not a phonetic language.
 This means that we can’t know exactly how to pronounce a word by the spelling.

 English has over 40 sounds.
 There are two types of sounds; vowel sounds and consonant sounds.
 Click to listen to each vowel sound and consonant sound by itself and in words.
 You’ll listen to the 3 types of English vowels – long vowels, short vowels and English diphthong vowels.

 Record your speech and compare it with the native speaker.
 Please note these tools may not work on mobile devices.

 As a non-native speaker it is likely that making some of these sounds correctly when you speak will be difficult for you.
-A Speech Active course guides you through correcting the sounds that you find difficult.
-Correcting these areas of English pronunciation will make your speech more like a native English speaker and make it easy for people to understand your English.
 The tool below will help you improve your English sounds, listening skills and awareness of syllable stress.

 Also use this page to improve or revise the IPA (International Phonetic Alphabet).
 The IPA (International Phonetic Alphabet) is extremely useful for improving your English pronunciation.
 Remember – /:/ mean a long vowel, two vowel symbols means an English diphthong vowel (or double vowel), /ˈ/ indicates the next syllable is stressed.

 Are you looking for an English Pronunciation Course?
 See our article on 5 Questions to Ask When Choosing an English Pronunciation Course to help you choose the right course for you.

 Listen carefully as you make each Vowel & Consonant sound.

 sat | back | hat | cap